XXIV Old Buildings - Leading Commercial / Chancery Barristers

 • Acting for an Isle of Man aircraft purchase and leasing company and its various subsidiaries in claims for breach of fiduciary and non-fiduciary duties, conspiracy, dishonest assistance, conversion and breach of contract against its commercial agent and maintenance company, its foreign subsidiary and its directors.

-• Acting (with Steven Thompson QC and Emma Hughes) in multiple arbitration proceedings between international parties concerning disputes relating to the manufacture and supply of aeronautical components.
+• Acting in multiple arbitration proceedings between international parties concerning disputes relating to the manufacture and supply of aeronautical components (with Steven Thompson KC).

-Hugh has previously advised on mis-selling claims in relation to interest rate hedging products, including swaps, collars and caps, particularly in relation to small businesses.
-He has also advised financial institutions in relation to factoring agreements, and has been involved in litigation arising out of the demise of major brokering firms.
+Hugh has experience advising on mis-selling claims in relation to interest rate hedging products, including swaps, collars and caps, particularly in relation to small businesses.
+He has advised financial institutions in relation to factoring agreements and has acted in litigation arising out of the demise of major brokering firms.

 • Acting for the Defendants in a claim brought by a commercial lender for repayment of sums where it provided incorrect redemption figures and is alleged to have released the debt and security at the time.

-• In re a Company Instructed a sole Counsel for a foreign insurance company and its liquidator in a claim abroad for over £35m in respect of allegedly unlawful distributions made purportedly as commercial payments to a connected entity.
+• Re a Company – Acting for a foreign insurance company and its liquidator in a claim abroad for over £35m in respect of allegedly unlawful distributions made purportedly as commercial payments to a connected entity.

 • Successfully obtaining summary judgment for the claimants in a claim for unpaid margin calls on investors arising out of the special administration of MF Global (UK) Ltd. Ancillary action included successfully obtained a freezing injunction in aid of enforcement of the judgment and costs, and resisted applications to set aside both the injunction and the summary judgment.

-• Acted for RBS’s factoring division resulting in the successful obtaining of default judgment arising out of a claim in fraud relating to fresh-air invoicing.
+• Acting for RBS’s factoring division resulting in the successful obtaining of default judgment arising out of a fraud claim relating to fresh-air invoicing.

-Hugh is regularly instructed on fraud claims of all scales, including claims involving deceit, breach of trust, breach of fiduciary duty, dishonest assistance, knowing receipt, conspiracy and conversion and the recovery of assets held on trust.
-Alongside the usual armoury relating to commercial litigation generally, Hugh often advises on the use of pre-action relief in relation to such claims, including the use of both proprietary and non-proprietary freezing injunctions.
+Hugh’s fraud expertise includes claims involving deceit, breach of trust, breach of fiduciary duty, dishonest assistance, knowing receipt, conspiracy and conversion and the recovery of assets held on trust.
+Alongside his general commercial litigation experience, Hugh often advises on the use of pre-action relief in relation to such claims, including the use of both proprietary and non-proprietary freezing injunctions.
 Other forms of relief often considered include anti-suit injunctions, applications to preserve evidence or documents, and for information from third parties.

 • Acting for a large corporate group seeking to obtain anti-suit relief overseas in view of an intended restructuring to enable the investigation of fraud claims worth in excess of US$4.5Bn.

-• Instructed by a claimant in an off-shore aviation dispute seeking compensation for breach of fiduciary duties (including making secret profits) arising out of an agency relationship.
+• Acting for a Claimant in an offshore aviation dispute seeking compensation for breach of fiduciary duties (including making secret profits) arising out of an agency relationship.

-• Ford v Williams [2018] EWHC 3172 (Comm) Acting for the defendant in a successful application within fraud proceedings to vary a proprietary injunction to permit funds to be raised for legal expenses.
-Hugh is now instructed for the same party in a dispute concerning the terms of a settlement agreement reached in the original proceedings.
+• Ford v Williams [2018] EWHC 3172 (Comm) – Acting for the Defendant in a successful application within fraud proceedings to vary a proprietary injunction to permit funds to be raised for legal expenses.
+Hugh was subsequently instructed for the same party in a dispute concerning the terms of a settlement agreement reached in the original proceedings.

-• Instructed to act for the Claimant LLCs in various applications in proceedings in the Isle of Man to set aside transactions totalling up to $50m made by a judgment debtor to IoM companies as transactions defrauding creditors.
+• Acting for the Claimant LLCs in various applications in proceedings in the Isle of Man to set aside transactions totalling up to $50m made by a judgment debtor to IoM companies as transactions defrauding creditors.

-• Arcadia Petroleum Ltd v Bosworth & Ors (Commercial Court)– Acting (with Charles Dougherty QC) for two of 10 Defendants in a claim relating to an alleged oil trading fraud presently estimated to be worth in excess of $300m.
+• Arcadia Petroleum Ltd v Bosworth & Ors (Commercial Court) – Acting for two of 10 Defendants in a claim relating to an alleged oil trading fraud presently estimated to be worth in excess of $300m (with Charles Dougherty KC).

-• HMRC v Infinity Distribution Ltd (In Administration) [2016] EWCA Civ 1014– Appeared (with Malcolm Davis-White QC) in the Court of Appeal for the (largely successful) Respondent in a second appeal brought by HMRC against a decision to strike out evidence of MTIC fraud relied upon by HMRC in circumstances where HMRC did not plead, and maintained they were not pleading, a case in fraud against the Respondent.
+• HMRC v Infinity Distribution Ltd (In Administration) [2016] EWCA Civ 1014 – Appearing in the Court of Appeal for the Respondent in a second appeal brought by HMRC against a decision to strike out evidence of MTIC fraud relied upon by HMRC in circumstances where HMRC did not plead, and maintained they were not pleading, a case in fraud against the Respondent (with Malcolm Davis-White KC).

 Hugh works across a variety of sectors, both on and offshore, including aviation, financial services and investments, care homes, health and pharmaceutical, IT/technology (including defence technology), oil, gas and energy, precious metals, travel and leisure.
 He also has particular experience of the hospitality, music and entertainment industries.